khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

 - Throughput (Xuất lượng): is like a rate of analytic processing.

 - On-premises: hardware, software, and data storage are physically located within a local servers, rather than being hosted on the cloud.

+- Spark: Apache Spark is *a distributed computing engine (framework)* for *large-scale data* processing, offering in-memory computation, fault tolerance, and real-time analytics.
+It uses Resilient Distributed Datasets (RDDs) and an optimized DAG execution model to process data *100x faster than Hadoop MapReduce*.
+It supports batch, streaming (Spark Streaming), SQL (Spark SQL), ML (MLlib), and graph processing (GraphX).
+With multi-language support (Scala, Python, Java, R), Spark integrates seamlessly with Hadoop, Kubernetes, and cloud services like Google Cloud Dataproc.
+Ideal for big data, AI, and real-time analytics.

+- Beam: Apache Beam is *a unified data processing model for batch and streaming PIPELINES*.
+Beam does not process data by itself, it provides a powerful, portable API for defining data pipelines that get executed by *big data engines* like Apache Spark, Apache Flink, Google Cloud Dataflow, and Samza for data processing.
+It supports Python, Java, Go, and SQL, integrating seamlessly with TFX for ML and cloud services, making it ideal for cross-platform deployments.
+Its flexible API allows developers to write once and execute anywhere, optimizing ETL, AI, and real-time data processing. (*Note: Cloud Shell doesn't support Beam because of its weak resources*)

 1. **"Migration Task" from existing private data to Google Cloud**: